meirisoda/school_fall2023/ARTS365B/Design Essay.md

 Games provide interactive experiences like no other.
 They are immersive and are able to elicit emotional responses.
 I've written about the emotional effects of games in a previous class, specifically the therapeutic applications that horror games could have.
 In that essay I wrote about the effects of interactivity (or agency, having control over the movement and direction of experience) and that "part of it is due to the games giving a player a mediated enactive experience through which to identify within a virtual world, and then experience such senses as presence and autonomy, thus inducing greater emotional response(s)".
 By giving us complete agency not only on where to go, and what actions to do (as players) but also in the spaces that we create, many extremes can be explored.
 These physical spaces now no longer have to follow the laws of physics, but also be able to reflect other things.
 Architecture and environment become a medium for expression.

 The design of the architecture and landscape in NaissancE a great example of this.
 The entirety of the game is set in non-textured basic forms that slowly complicate into monolithic structures, stretching for distances beyond comprehension.
 The only thing that exists in the game is the player, who is left to explore and make their way out.
 It is a complete rejection of world-building as a process of expressing history and information through space.
-So instead of the world and architecture conveying an inward connection and structure, it instead provides you with no frame of reIt is a lonely yet somewhat comforting experience that is amplified by the architecture and the design of the space.
+So instead of the world and architecture conveying an inward connection and structure, it instead provides you with no frame of reference, forcing one to turn outwards.
+It is a lonely yet somewhat comforting experience that is amplified by the architecture and the design of the space.

 ![[Pasted image 20231217222502.png|600]]